tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * waptstarter: remove socle from default host profile

 * waptagent build : rework of server certificate path relocation when building / installing

+* Don't sign agent certificate if not valid human auth (admin, passwd or ldap) or kerberos auth provided.

+Be explicit on auth methods

+Stores registration auth method in db only if valid human auth or kerberos auth provided

+When registering, be sure we trust a already signed certificate with CN matching the host.

+Stores the signed host certificate in server DB on proper registration.

 * some syntax preparation work for future python3